Read Product Summaries of Leading CBD Oil Brands on CBDReVu.com

 CBD and THC

-Lately, discussions about any potential health benefits of marijuana (cannabis) usually revolve around the compound CBD.
+Lately, discussions about any potential benefits of marijuana (cannabis) usually revolve around the compound CBD.
 Recreational cannabis usually has low amounts of CBD.
 Marijuana grown for the illegal black market contains high levels of THC because that’s what buyers want…they want a good buzz for the least amount of money.
 Illegal street weed contains low levels of CBD.
 Pot cultivated for the illegal market has been cultivated for the highest possible levels of THC.
 The higher the THC in street weed usually means low levels of CBD.
 The illegal market demands high levels of THC.
 Users of illegal marijuana who think there are nutritional benefits from smoking illegal pot are likely wrong as far as CBD is concerned.